Grand Duke Sergei Alexandrovich of Russia: Marriage

 In 1881 there had been talks of a possible marriage to Princess Caroline Mathilde of Schleswig-Holstein.
 Emperor Alexander II had hoped that at least one of his sons would marry a princess of Hesse as he had done.
 Sergei eventually chose as his bride Princess Elizabeth of Hesse, a daughter of Ludwig IV, Grand Duke of Hesse and by Rhine and Princess Alice of the United Kingdom.
-She was an older sister of both Ernst Ludwig, Grand Duke of Hesse and by Rhine and Alix of Hesse, later the Empress consort of Nicholas II of Russia and a niece of Prince Alfred, Duke of Edinburgh, who marries his older sister Grand Duchess Maria Alexandrovna of Russia.
+She was an older sister of both Ernst Ludwig, Grand Duke of Hesse and by Rhine and Alix of Hesse, later the Empress consort of Nicholas II of Russia and a niece of Prince Alfred, Duke of Edinburgh, who married his older sister Grand Duchess Maria Alexandrovna of Russia.
 They were first cousins once removed (i.e., Elizabeth's great-grandfather, her father's paternal grandfather, Louis II, Grand Duke of Hesse, was Sergei's maternal grandfather) and had known each other all their lives.
 There were hesitations on both sides and Elizabeth first rejected his proposal of marriage.
 Queen Victoria, who had anti-Russian sentiments, opposed the marriage of her motherless granddaughter.
 Elizabeth and her sisters were not pressured into following political marriages; they were allowed to follow their own inclination.
 After the couple spent some time together at Schloss Wolfsgarten in Darmstadt in September 1883, Elizabeth agreed to marry him.
 Their engagement was announced publicly on 26 February 1884 when Sergei returned to visit her in Darmstadt.
 Upon her marriage, Princess Elizabeth took the name of Grand Duchess Elizabeth Feodorovna of Russia.
 The wedding took place on 15 June 1884 in the Winter Palace.